-In software development, the first adopted approach was completely monolithic.
+In software development, the first adopted approach was completely monolithic mirroring the same principle of Fordism.
 As defined by Gunnar Menzel in his article Microservices in cloud-based infrastructure, this one-size-fits-all model consists in developing a “software design pattern that includes all functional and non-functional features into one box”.

-After the war, a new manufacturing game-changer happened with Toyota’s disruptive approach.
-Toyotism and the Lean manufacturing model allowed to put in place a series of principles among which the idea of continuous improvement was reigning.
-Some of the concepts of this manufacturing turnaround were adopted much later in Software development and described by Eric Ries in his book The Lean Startup.
+After the World War I, Toyota introduced a new manufacturing game-changer.
+Toyotism and the Lean manufacturing model put in place a series of principles centred on the idea of continuous improvement.
+Some of the concepts of this manufacturing turnaround were adopted much later in software development and described by Eric Ries in his book The Lean Startup.

 The monolithic model was no longer acceptable as the architecture of the solutions needed a finer grain.
 Service-Oriented Architecture (SOA) started to replace the previous approach by “exposing discrete components of an application as web services” (G. Menzel).
 The multi-layered approach of SOA “slices up” the solution in multiple layers of services and therefore provides more flexibility.

 We are now entering a new manufacturing era: The Smart Manufacturing or Industry 4.0 age.
 The customers’ demands changed, and manufacturing companies are now facing a new challenge: how to provide mass customized products to their clients?
 The same question can be asked of software development: how does one provide highly customized pieces of software that can also be supported, upgraded and can be made to evolve through their whole lifecycle?

-Getting back to the initial question: is the Manufacturing evolution a good indicator to predict the future of Software development?
+Getting back to the initial question: is the manufacturing evolution a good indicator to predict the future of software development?
 The principles of both sectors advance in parallel because the demand of customers evolves in the same direction, from mass standardization to mass customization.
 Mass customization of manufactured goods is only possible in a Smart Factory.